AndrijaStosic/AndrijaStosic/README.md

 I am a 12-year-old programmer who loves Python and Tkinter.
-Currently, I am learning web programming, including HTML and CSS.
+Currently, I am learning C#, and web programming, including HTML and CSS.

 ## Skills and Technologies
 - 💻 Python (Tkinter, pandas, matplotlib)
 - 🌐 HTML, CSS
 - 🕹️ Pygame
+- 🎮 C#

 ## My favourite Projects that I made
 - 📝 https://github.com/AndrijaStosic/Market-List: An application for entering and displaying the prices of fruits and vegetables.